 Imagine that you lived in Stratford, with a house, family and childhood friends, but had to go to London for extended periods because that’s where your job or your business or important associates were.
 It would eventually become quite tedious, even in a comfortable air-conditioned or heated car.
 But Shakespeare did that throughout his career.
 It’s interesting to imagine what it would have been like for him.

 In the sixteenth century there were no real roads, only rough muddy tracks.
-No-one travelled in a vehicle – unlike today’s flashpacking families.
+No-one travelled in a vehicle – unlike today’s family travel modes.
 If you were rich you rode a horse, if you weren’t you walked.
 There were wagons carrying cargo and perhaps you could hitch a ride with one of them.
 But it would be very uncomfortable and much slower than walking.
 The elderly rich sometimes travelled in a carriage slung between two horses trained to walk at the same pace.
 It was only after Shakespeare’s death that the government did something about the state of the roads, allowing for the development of vehicle travel.

 When Shakespeare was twenty-one, already married with children, he went off to London to find a job as an actor.
 There was a huge demand for new plays and, as we know, his talent emerged and a star was soon born.
 The first thing he would have had to do was get a licence to travel away from the town he lived in.
 That was a government health measure, to minimise the effects of the plague.
 He would have walked to London.
 This is thought to be the route he would have taken.

 Historians and scholars think that, leaving early every morning from wherever he slept at night, walking briskly across fields and if they were not too muddy, roads, it would have taken him six days.
 If you and I undertook a journey like that we wouldn’t want to do it again in a hurry.
 It would be a huge achievement and it would make us famous among our friends.
 But Shakespeare did it frequently – there and back.